obstruse/LaserDemo/README.md

 ## User Interface

-  The web page allows you to select objects defined in the program:
+  The web page allows you to select objects for display:

 ![Screenshot](Images/Screenshot.png)

-The web page is generated dynamically from the contents of the objName and genName arrays.
+- The Object and Generator lists are generated dynamically from the contents of the objName and genName arrays.
+- **KPPS** is the speed of the scanner, Kilo Positions Per Second
+- **LTD** Laser Toggle Delay, the latency of the scanner, in milliseconds
+- **LQ** Laser Quality, maximum line length

+## Adding Objects